 The Orthodox Church was founded by Christ through the Apostles and has maintained a living, historical connection with the Apostolic Church through the ordination of its clergy.
 The bishop that ordains an Orthodox priest today can trace his ordination historically all the way back to the Apostles, and through them to Christ.
 For this reason we are “apostolic” – rooted in the first Apostles – the disciples of Jesus.

-We are Orthodox in thatwe worship the one, true God: YAWEH, the God of Israel, revealed to His people to be the Holy Trinity (Father, Son, and Holy Spirit).
+We are Orthodox in thatwe worship the one, true God: YAWEH, the One Who Is, the God of Israel, revealed to His people to be the Holy Trinity (Father, Son, and Holy Spirit).
 Our worship and prayer services are rooted in history and scripture, passed down from generation to generation, all the while speaking relevantly to the struggles and concern of each generation.

 We believe the words of God, that every human being was created in the image of God, with the task of realizing this gift and cultivating it to grow in His likeness.
 Many people have been let down by religion, discouraged by the struggles and stress of life, and the shame imposed by authority figures.
 The Orthodox Church rejects all these harmful ideas and instead focuses on the unique and inherent value of every human being, offering an experience of God rooted in freedom, respect, compassion, and love.

 Although Orthodox parishes may carry a designation of Greek Orthodox or Russian Orthodox or some other ethnic identity, this does not imply that you need to be of a certain ethnic origin to join us in worship or to consider becoming an Orthodox Christian.
 "Come and see" what we're all about, and may your journey in the Orthodox Church be blessed!